 - After about 24 hours you’ll start seeing sprouts coming out of the grains.
-That’s good, it’s exactly what you want.
 Keep on repeating step 6.

-- When the sprout are about as big as the grain, you have diastatic malt.
+- When the sprouts are about as big as the grain, you have diastatic malt.
 It’s filled with wonderful amylase enzymes.
-If you see any fungus, it means you weren’t using a clean jar!
+If you see any fungus, it means your jar wasn’t clean!
 Redo, don’t eat it!

 - Spread the sprouted grains on a clean surface and let it dry for at least 48 hours until they are very very dry all way through.

-- Now, if you have a coffee grinder, you can easily make this into a powder in no time.
+- Finally, if you have a coffee grinder, you can easily make this into a powder.
 Just make sure the grinder is clean so you don’t get coffee in there.
 If you don’t have a coffee grinder, then there are different ways of doing it.
 You could use a mortar, but it’s heavy work as these dried grains are very hard.
-Another method is to put the grains in a food processor and let the blades roll.
+You could put the grains in a food processor and let the blades roll.
 It takes a long time.
-A third alternative is to use a cheap pepper mill, just clean ut from pepper by grinding some rice, and then you’re all good to go.
+A third alternative is to use a cheap pepper mill, just clean out the pepper by grinding some rice, and then you’re good to go.
 It takes time, but it works.
 Whatever method you choose, run the powder through a sieve before using it to make sure no big pieces of grains remain.